 The team works in a designated research area, so tagging the arctic ground squirrels and uploading their information to a database is useful, not just for them but for other researchers.
 Here Jeanette Moore, research technician, and Alicia Gillean, NSF PolarTREC teacher, work together to measure, tag and release an animal.

-Since the arctic ground squirrel enjoys the comfort of a cozy burrow during inclement weather—they’ll peek outside and if it looks nasty, turn right around and head back to bed—these are good days to catch up on work in the lab.
+Sometimes it snows in June here in the Arctic.
+Toolik got a little late-season snowfall on June 9 and 10.
+Since the arctic ground squirrel enjoys the comfort of a cozy burrow during inclement weather—they’ll peek outside and if it looks nasty, turn right around and head back to bed—these are good days to catch […]

 At last night’s Toolik Talking Shop, Team Squirrel got to shelve their squirrel thinking for an hour while Kathleen Hunt, a research scientist from the New England Aquarium, regaled a Carhartt-and-XtraTuf-wearing scientist crowd in the Toolik Field Station (TFS) community center with amazing stories about whale poop.